-Your entry says something about you.
-Whether it is large or small, an entry is place to set a welcoming spot for the coming warmer months.
+Whether it is large or small, an entry is a place to set a welcoming spot for the coming warmer months.
 Let me show you how to celebrate spring with a blue and white entry.

-Although we may not quite yet be welcoming guests to our homes (hopefully, that will change soon), we can and should decorate our entries to please our ourselves and brighten our days.
-That’s why chose to bring into our home for spring with a blue and white entry.
+We can and should decorate our entries to create a pretty space to welcome our guests and brighten our days.
+That’s why I chose to bring spring into our home with a blue and white entry.

-Why did I chose blue and white for our spring entry?
+Why did I choose blue and white for our spring entry?
 Because I love blue and white!
-It’s fresh, crisp, classic and traditional.
+It’s fresh, crisp, classic and classy.

 You can’t ever go wrong with blue and white.